facebookarchive/caffe2/_docs/workspace.md

 Inputs:
   obj: a protocol buffer object, or a Pycaffe2 object that has a Proto()
       function.

 Outputs:
   string: the output protobuf string.

 Raises:
   AttributeError: if the passed in object does not have the right attribute.

 ```python
 workspace.StringifyProto(name)
 ```

-TODO:
-Shared workspace:
-Initializes a workspace with a shared workspace.
-When we access a Blob, we will first try to access the blob that exists in the local workspace, and if not, access the blob that exists in the shared workspace.
-The caller keeps the ownership of the shared workspace and is responsible for making sure that its lifetime is longer than the created workspace.